openeew/openeew/data/README.md

 Each file row contains a JSON object with the following fields:
 - `country_code`: same as the folder parameter (see above)
 - `device_id`: same as the folder parameter (see above)
-- `x`: array of accelerometer x-axis decimal values in Gals
+- `x`: array of accelerometer x-axis decimal values in gals (cm/s2)
-- `y`: array of accelerometer y-axis decimal values in Gals
+- `y`: array of accelerometer y-axis decimal values in gals (cm/s2)
-- `z`: array of accelerometer z-axis decimal values in Gals
+- `z`: array of accelerometer z-axis decimal values in gals (cm/s2)
 - `device_t`: device Unix time corresponding to final values of the `x`, `y` and `z` arrays
 - `cloud_t`: Unix time when data was received in the cloud
 - `sr`: sample rate, number of values per second

 Note that the `x`, `y` and `z` arrays are of the same length and correspond to the same measurement times, i.e. the nth value in the `x`, `y` and `z` arrays correspond to the same measurement time.
-The length of the arrays, typically 32, is independent of the sample rate `sr`.
+The length of the arrays, typically 32 per second, is independent of the sample rate `sr`.

 Typically, `cloud_t` and `device_t` differ by less than one second, but occasionally the device time drifts so we suggest to use `cloud_t` as the more reliable measurement timestamp.
 Ordering data by `cloud_t` and then `device_t` is suggested in rare cases where two records have the same value of `cloud_t`.